a76-zz/dnd-tree/README.md

 ## Implementation assumptions

-1. Node counter just displays number of childrens
+1. Node counter just displays number of children
 2. Additional descriptions such as User/Level etc. are missed
 3. Users are also draggabled
 4. Dropping after collapsed nodes is allowed and it causes expansion of such nodes after dropping